MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/business-user-teams-create-reports.md

 Here's a tutorial about [creating smart narrative visuals](../visuals/power-bi-visualization-smart-narrative.md).

-### Create reports in Power BI Desktop
+## Create sophisticated reports in Power BI Desktop

 Power BI Desktop is a downloadable Windows app you can use to make more sophisticated reports.
 It's like PowerPoint, but it uses data visualizations to help you find insights in your data.
-Power BI Desktop has additional capabilities like data import, cleaning, modeling, and much more.
+Power BI Desktop also has powerful capabilities like data import, cleaning, modeling, and much more.

 To get started with Power BI Desktop, follow these steps.

-1. To install Power BI Desktop, open a browser and go directly to the [Power BI Desktop page](https://aka.ms/pbidesktopstore) of the Microsoft Store.
+1. To install Power BI Desktop, this link takes you directly to the [Power BI Desktop page](https://aka.ms/pbidesktopstore) of the Microsoft Store.
 1. Create a report in Power BI Desktop.
 In this sample tutorial, you prepare and model your data, both tasks you can't do in a report in the Power BI service.
 Then you create a report based on the model you've created.

     [From dimensional model to stunning report in Power BI Desktop](../create-reports/desktop-dimensional-model-report.md)